KhronosGroup/glTF/extensions/2.0/Khronos/KHR_anchor_face_rigid/README.md

 Lens Studio has a similar concept of "Head Bindings."
 This capability is documented here: https://docs.snap.com/lens-studio/references/guides/lens-features/tracking/face/face-effects/head-attached-3d-objects/#modifying-the-head-binding

-Meta's Sparrk AR toolkit also supports Face Landmakr Patches where specifically rigid transforms can be extracted from a tracked face.
+Meta's Spark AR toolkit also supports Face Landmakr Patches where specifically rigid transforms can be extracted from a tracked face.
 It is described here: https://sparkar.facebook.com/ar-studio/learn/patch-editor/face-landmarks#textures-you-can-make-in-spark-ar-studio

 Google's FaceMesh capability within MediaPipe tracks the face as a face mask that deforms and tracks on each frame.
 The landmarks below can be extracted from that face geometry relatively straight forwardly. https://google.github.io/mediapipe/solutions/face_mesh.html